 This research study is not linked to the Vermont Agency of Education.

 published or made public?

 No. The data will be used by TIIE in order to describe larger trends around technology integration and teaching innovation.
-Your teachers and school will not be identifiable in any published findings.

 Will we receive comparative